-Do Out-of-State Lateral Officers take a written test?
+Do out-of-area lateral officers take a written test?

-To be considered an out-of-state lateral police applicant, you must currently be employed as a police officer, or have been actively working two of the past three years: or have (1) served solely as Tribal officers and have not been certified by another state, or (2) Federal officers who have served solely in agencies with limited or specialty enforcement missions.
-If you have any questions as to whether you qualify as an out-of-state lateral officer, call (480) 503-6500 and ask to speak to a background investigator.
+To be considered an out-of-area lateral police applicant, you must currently be employed as a police officer, or have been actively working two of the past three years: or have (1) served solely as Tribal officers and have not been certified by another state, or (2) Federal officers who have served solely in agencies with limited or specialty enforcement missions.
+If you have any questions as to whether you qualify as an out-of-area lateral officer, call (480) 503-6500 or (480) 635-7400 and ask to speak to a background investigator.

 How will I know if I pass the written test?

-Test scores are posted within approximately one hour of completing the written test.
-Scores are posted according to the last five digits of the applicant’s social security number.
+Test scores are posted as soon as possible upon completion of the written test.
+Scores are posted online according to the last five digits of the applicant’s Social Security number.

 How long does the written test take?

-The written test takes approximately two and a half hours and consists of a series of video scenarios, a reading, and report writing test.
+The written test takes approximately two and a half hours to complete.
+The test is a multiple choice examination not directly related to knowledge of law enforcement.
 There are no study guides for the written test.